romeiro-bru/react-patisserie/README.md

 </p>

 ## Features :unicorn:
-* Order a cake or coffee
+* Order a dessert or a coffee
 * Check the list items
+* You can cancel items
 * Pay the bill

 ## Technologies :mag_right: